NCAR/wrf_hydro_docker/wps/Readme.md

 `--output_dir /home/docker/mount/  \` - Path to directory **ON THE DOCKER FILE SYSTEM** to hold output.
 It is easiest to have this be the mounted folder from the `-v` argument

- `--plot_only False` - Only create a plot and do not run geogrid.
+ `--plot_only` - Only create a plot and do not run geogrid.
 Useful for making changes to the domain location and boundaries.

 **Note: You can access help on these arguments with the following command**